Magazine

 Creating policies and procedures that work requires careful attention to the following:

-1. Take advantage of technology to keep your procedures up to date with blogs, wikis, intranets, document management systems, internal software and new knowledge management systems.
+1. To keep your procedures up to date, use technology such as blogs, wikis, intranets, document management systems, internal software, and new knowledge management systems.

 3. Make use of visual aids such as graphics and pictures.